Ex-North Attleboro man gets probation for secretly filming woman in Foxboro salon bathroom

-WRENTHAM -- A former North Attleboro man pleaded guilty Friday to hiding a cellphone in a soap dispenser box in a Foxboro hair salon bathroom, where a female employee was recorded.
+WRENTHAM — A former North Attleboro man pleaded guilty Friday to hiding a cellphone in a soap dispenser box in a Foxboro commercial building’s bathroom, where a female hair salon employee was recorded.

 Anizio Carvalho, 40, who now lives in Marshfield, was sentenced in Wrentham District Court to two years of probation after admitting to photographing an unsuspecting nude person.